aleshaleksey/fansys23/06-abilities.md

 ___
 #### Flurry

-**Description**: As a "secondary action" make an extra attack or combat manoeuvre with a "light" weapon or unarmed strike.
+**Description**: As a "secondary action" make an extra attack or combat manoeuvre with a "subtle" weapon and "unarmed strike".
 If you expend an SP dice, you get to make 2 attack.

+**Special**: A character may flurry with any ["light blade"](11-weapons-armour.md#light-blades) as long as they are not wielding or carrying anything heavier than 1lb anything in their other hand(s).

 **Prerequisite**: Proficiency with "strikes".